-Computer systems such as GAP [11] have been developed, which can treat algebraic or combinatorial objects, such as a group or a graph, in a way similar to the handling of complex numbers or matrices in more traditional systems.
+Computer systems such as GAP [13] have been developed, which can treat algebraic or combinatorial objects, such as a group or a graph, in a way similar to the handling of complex numbers or matrices in more traditional systems.
 These give the mathematician a very powerful tool for exploring structures and testing (or even formulating) conjectures.

 But what has caught the public eye is the use of computers to prove theorems.
 This was dramatically the case in 1976 when Kenneth Appel and Wolfgang Haken [1] announced that they had proved the Four-Colour Theorem by computer.
-Their announcement started a wide discussion over whether a computer proof is really a 'proof' at all: see, for example, Swart [31] and Tymoczko [35] for contemporary responses.
-An even more massive computation by Clement Lam and his co-workers [20], discussed by Lam in [19], showed the non-existence of a projective plane of order 10.
+Their announcement started a wide discussion over whether a computer proof is really a 'proof' at all: see, for example, Swart [41] and Tymoczko [46] for contemporary responses.
+An even more massive computation by Clement Lam and his co-workers [26], discussed by Lam in [25], showed the non-existence of a projective plane of order 10.
+Other recent achievements include the classification of Steiner triple systems of order 19 [24].

 Computers have been used in other parts of mathematics.
 For example, in the Classification of Finite Simple Groups (discussed below), many of the sporadic simple groups were constructed with the help of computers.
+The very practical study of fluid dynamics depends on massive computation.
+What distinguishes combinatorics?
+Two factors seem important:

-What distinguishes its use in combinatorics?
-Is it that, in a sense, the effort of the proof consists mainly in detailed case analysis, and so the computer does most of the work?
+(a) in a sense, the effort of the proof consists mainly in detailed case analysis, or generate large amounts of data, and so the computer does most of the work; (b) the problem and solution are both discrete; the results are not invalidated by rounding errors or chaotic behaviour.

 Finally, the advent of computers has given rise to many new areas of mathematics related to the processing and transmission of data.
 Since computers are digital, these areas are naturally related to combinatorics.
-They include coding theory (discussed below), cryptography, integer programming, optimisation, constraint satisfaction, and several others.
+They include coding theory (discussed below), cryptography, integer programming, discrete optimisation, and constraint satisfaction.